 Also, according to section (g) of their 2013 statute — if a third party provider storing data for another business is gets breached at any point, it is up to the prior arrangement made between the provider and the business to determine who is responsible for notifying Wyoming residents.

-As we head further into the 21st century, more laws will be enacted to protect the privacy rights of U.S. citizens.
+As we head further into the 21st century, more laws will be enacted to protect the privacy rights of US citizens.
 Major companies have flaunted their ability to mishandle and straight up sell our information for too long, and people (plus the politicians that represent them) are finally starting to notice.
+Many are also starting to wonder how net neutrality affects small businesses as large ISPs work to undermine net neutrality protections at both the federal and state levels.

 Whether the federal government decides to step up to the plate in a similar manner to the European Union is yet to be seen.
 For the time being, though, expect to keep seeing states taking matters into their own hands, and crafting bills tailored to their own constituents and needs.